Dear Parents and Carers,

 Uniform & PE kit

-On days when we have PE, children are expected to come to school in their PE kits Please note that jewellery (apart from simple stud earrings for girls) is not part of the uniform and therefore not permitted.
+On Thursdays when we have PE, children can come into school wearing their PE kits Please note that jewellery (apart from simple stud earrings for girls) is not part of the uniform and therefore not permitted.
 Any inappropriate item of jewellery worn to school will be confiscated and kept in the school office for safekeeping until the end of the week when it will be sent home.
-For health and safety reasons, hard hair bobbles and beads are not permitted.
 We ask that you continue to support us in ensuring that your child is dressed appropriately every day.

 Children will continue to receive ‘Dojos’ for outstanding work/behaviour.
 They are also awarded certificates and badges for outstanding efforts in RE, English, Science, Maths and outstanding behaviour in class and outside on the playground.
 Exceptional behaviour may also result in a Headteacher’s Certificate in assembly.
 Children should also be aware of the consequences of inappropriate behaviour.
 Children will always be given a warning before a negative dojo is issued.
 If a child receives 2 negatives in a session they will be sent for time out in another class for 5 / 10 minutes and if a child receives three negatives in a day they are placed on the 369 sheet and you will be informed.
 Children may also be sent to reflection if their behaviour does not improve.

 In the playground the children are encouraged to win House Points by displaying good behaviour when playing games, eating sensibly, using good manners and helping other children.
 The House Points are counted at the end of the week and the winning house has an extra 10 minutes of playtime.

 Each class also competes to win a weekly lining up and attendance awards

 Wherever possible, class trips will be organised to assist in developing the children’s understanding of class topics.
 Some parental assistance will be required on outings, so if you are able to help in some way please let your child’s teacher know.